EricZinda/Perplexity/Backlog.md

         -	And the implied request given by: “My son is a vegetarian”

 # Code Cleanup
+    - Refactor the code based on what we've learned:
+        - Need an MRS pipeline up front that does several things
+            - Transforms the tree using user defined tree transforms
+            - potentially generates multiple MRS from a single MRS for cases where there are conjuncts or multiple syntactic heads (like "Hi, I'd love to have a table for 2, please")
+                - properly puts "SyntacticHeads" in the MRS (and not the tree) since it is MRS (not tree) dependent

+        - solution groups
+            - The code has become very hard to follow due to interpretations, and the sheer number of generators upon generators that get used
+            - Figure out how to properly maintain constraints in the face of "and" like "I want 2 steaks and 2 soups"

+        - user_interface
+            - Code is very convoluted at this point, clean it up and make it maintainable
+            - Do a more principled job of what interaction records are, especially in the face of a single phrase generating multiple interactions
+            - Do a cleaner job of what output happens, and where.

     - Switch the code to use the term "scope-resolved MRS" instead of "well-formed tree" or "scope-resolved tree"
     - Get rid of all "NextConjunct" code?
     - Do we still need frames with the new concept handling?